kdoblosky/PShr/README.md

 Dot-source this file, or include its contents in your $profile.

-Create a single line composed of dashes
+Create a single line composed of dashes:

 $ > hr

-Create 4 lines, composed of carats
+Create 4 lines, composed of carats:

 $ > hr ^ 4

 Or, more verbosely:

-$ > Get-HorizontalLine -Character ^ -Count 4
+$ > Get-HorizontalLine -InputString ^ -Count 4

+Create line based on "BREAK":

+$ > hr BREAK